-During the inspection, I saw the differential pressure monitor and noted the readings I observed from the monitor were between -0.008 and -0.02 psig at about 10:35 AM.
-In addition, Martin provided graphs/charts of the differential pressure readings between September 2020 and May 2022 (Attachment 3).
+During the inspection, I saw the differential pressure monitor and noted the readings I observed from the monitor were between -0.021 and -0.027 psig at about 10:35 AM.
+In addition, Martin provided records of the differential pressure readings between August 2022 and February 2023 (S:\Air Quality Division\STAFF\Kerry Kelly\FY 2023 Inspections\N5656).
 The on-site observations and charts reviewed indicate the pressure differential between the PTE and the adjacent area has been a minimum of 0.007 psig during the compliance period.
-The pressure differentials in the charts between September 2020 and May 2022 ranged between -0.0075 and -0.27 psig.
-There were dates in November 2020, January 2021, and July 2021 that the pressure readings were close to -0.007.
-I asked Martin to provide records of the pressure readings taken every 15 minutes, required in 40 CFR 63.3968(a)(1), for these dates.
-Martin provided the pressure readings taken every 7 minutes for the dates requested.
-The 3-hour block average readings during the operating times provided by Martin indicate the pressure differential was at least 0.007 psig.